ml4ai/skema/skema/img2mml/data_generation/README.md

 After installing `requirements.txt`, a few more packages will be required to run mathjax-server that can be installed using following commnads.

+Check if node is properly installed.
+If in case it is not installed, try using `conda install -c conda-forge nodejs`
 ```
 npm install express
 ```